ninabarzh/ipa/content/en/docs/workshops/detect-fakes/_index.md

 **Common deepfake warning signs**:

 * Lip movements don’t match the words
-* No blinking — or too much blinking
+* No blinking,  or too much blinking
 * Lighting or shadows look ‘off’
 * Eyes look frozen or flat
 * Ears, jewellery, or hair blur or melt